About Monthly Catalog of U.S. Government Publications, 1895-1976

 The Monthly Catalog is a finding aid only, and does not include full text for any of the publications included.
 However, it is intended that in future links will be included to digitized government documents elsewhere.

-ProQuest's online edition of the Monthly Catalog of U.S. Government Publications launched in June of 2008.
-The database currently contains all issues from January 1955 to December 1975, including scanned images from catalog numbers 720-971 comprising approximately 400,000 entries.
+ProQuest's online edition of the Monthly Catalog of U.S. Government Publications, 1895-1976 launched in June of 2008.
+The database currently contains all issues from January 1895 to June 1976, including scanned images from catalog numbers 1-977 and over 1.2M entries.

-The complexity of the Monthly Catalog presented a number of challenges in the digitization process and is a work in progress.
+While all of the planned content for this digital edition of the Monthly Catalog is now complete, the complexity of the Monthly Catalog presented a number of challenges in the digitization process and is still a work in progress.
 From time to time you may encounter data issues such as the following:

 1. Some entries which are not perfectly fielded, such as a publication date which also contains the place of publication.